Discovery of the Brain’s Lymphatic System

 How the brain affects diseases?

-This discovery should be able to throw light on how the brain circulates white blood cells (WBCs) and how these processes of the body play a role in triggering diseases.
+This discovery should throw light on how the brain circulates white blood cells (WBCs) and how these body processes play a role in triggering diseases.
 Researchers previously thought that the brain had only a limited immune response.
-That is because white blood cells that enter the brain and get exposed to antigens had no pathway to leave.
+That is because white blood cells that enter the brain exposed to antigens had no pathway to leave.

 However, if these cells drain out through the lymphatic channels, they could reach the lymphoid organs and thrive and again return to the brain.
 This will allow them to trigger a dramatic immune response.
-Iadecola wondered if this is the trigger behind Multiple Sclerosis, where the white matter is attacked by the immune cells.
+Iadecola wondered if this is the trigger behind Multiple Sclerosis, where the immune cells attack white matter.

 Understanding of Aging

-This may also be able to elaborate on how the different processes in our body affect aging.
+This may also elaborate on how the different processes in our body affect aging.

 Revision of Neuro-Immuno Sciences

-The discovery of the Central Nervous System Lymphatic System may require us to reassess the basic principles and assumptions in neuroimmunology.
+The discovery of the Central Nervous System Lymphatic System may require reassessing neuroimmunology’s fundamental principles and assumptions.
 It could help us understand the correlation between neurodegenerative diseases and the immune system.